Listen to this article:

-Typically, doctors highlight certain “signals” that prove your baby is receiving an adequate amount of breast milk.
+Typically, doctors highlight specific “signals” that prove your baby is receiving an adequate amount of breast milk.
 These include but are not limited to:

 - Safe, steady weight gain – Babies lose around 10% of their birth weight in their first week of life.
 After, the baby should gain a half an ounce to an ounce per day for the following three months.

-- Lots of wet and dirty diapers – After a few days have passed, the baby should be producing at least 6 wet diapers and 3 stools within a 24-hour period.
+- Lots of wet and dirty diapers – After a few days have passed, the baby should be producing at least six wet diapers and three stools within 24 hours.

 - Productive nursing – A baby should nurse at least 8 to 12 times every 24 hours during the first month.
 Sessions should stay between 15 and 45 minutes, and you need to ensure you can hear the baby swallow.

-If you notice that your baby has lost more weight than normal, they aren’t producing enough diapers, or their nursing sessions are either overly long or short, it may be a sign that your baby needs supplemental formula to help aid their growth.
+If you notice that your baby has lost more weight than normal, they aren’t producing enough diapers, or their nursing sessions are either overly long or short, it may be a sign that your baby needs supplemental formula to help their growth.

 Consult with your doctor immediately to determine the proper course of action.

 After you’ve added formula to the feeding routine, be sure to monitor signs of your baby’s growth and constitution.
 If the baby is happy, growing steadily, and producing wet diapers, you should be on the right track.
 However, keep an eye out for signs formula doesn’t agree with baby, such as spitting up, vomiting or tummy pain, which could indicate that your baby is ingesting too much formula.

 How Adding Formula Can Affect Your Baby